InsertKoinIO/koin/docs/reference/koin-android/viewmodel.md

 }
 ```

-## Passing Parameters to Constructor
+## Passing Parameters to the Constructor

-the `viewModel` keyword and injection API is compatible with injection parameters.
+The `viewModel` keyword API is compatible with injection parameters.

 In the module: